-Table 3-1 below summarizes annual and 5-year goals and metrics for the performance of the California Carpet Stewardship Program.
-More information on these goals and the associated Program activities designed to achieve these goals is included in the subsequent Plan chapters, particularly Chapter 5 (Collection System), Chapter 6 (Market Development & Grants), Chapter 7 (Financing Mechanisms), and Chapter 8 (Education and Outreach).
+Table 3-2 on the following pages summarizes annual and five-year goals and metrics for the performance of the California Carpet Stewardship Program.
+More information on these goals and the associated Program activities designed to achieve these goals is included in the subsequent Plan chapters, particularly Chapter 5 (Collection System), Chapter 6 (Market Development & Grants), Chapter 7 (Financing Mechanisms), and Chapter 8 (Education & Outreach).
 The goals shown here are based upon the sales forecast outlined in Table 3-2.